soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 - [Information management policies](intro-to-info-mgmt-policies.md) (Deletion only)

 Note that if you've previously used any of the eDiscovery holds for the purpose of data governance, you should instead use a retention policy for proactive compliance.
-You should use a hold created in the Security &amp; Compliance Center only for eDiscovery.
+You should use a hold only for eDiscovery.

 ### Retention policies override information management policies

 In SharePoint sites, you may be using [information management policies](intro-to-info-mgmt-policies.md) to retain content.
-If you apply a retention policy created in the Security and Compliance Center to a site that already uses content type policies or information management policies for a list or library, those policies are ignored while the retention policy is in effect.
+If you apply a retention policy to a site that already uses content type policies or information management policies for a list or library, those policies are ignored while the retention policy is in effect.

 ## What happened to preservation policies?

 If you were using a preservation policy, that policy has been automatically converted to a retention policy that uses only the retain action - the policy won't delete content.
 The preservation policy will continue to work and preserve your content without requiring any changes from you.
-You can find these policies on the **Retention** page in the Security &amp; Compliance Center.
+You can find these policies on the **Policies** page in the Microsoft 365 compliance center, or on the **Retention** page under **Data governance** in the Security &amp; Compliance Center.
 You can edit a preservation policy to change the retention period, but you can't make other changes, such as adding or removing locations.

 ## Permissions